Singer, songwriter and voiceover actress Saara was born and raised in Finland, where she has established herself as quite the star.

 What is Finland’s Eurovision 2018 song called?

-The first is called Monsters and is taken from her international debut album.
-Aalto co-wrote the track with Joy Deb, Linnea Deb and Ki Fitzgerald.
+Finland’s Eurovision song is called Monsters and is taken from Aalto’s debut international debut album.
+She co-wrote the track with Joy Deb, Linnea Deb and Ki Fitzgerald.

 The Eurovision Song Contest Grand Final takes place in Lisbon, Portugal, on May 12th 2018